ansible/awx/docs/auth/README.md

 When a user wants to log into AWX, she can explicitly choose some of the supported authentications to log in instead of AWX's own authentication using username and password.
 Here is a list of such authentications:
 * OIDC (OpenID Connect)

 On the other hand, the other authentication methods use the same types of login info (username and password), but authenticate using external auth systems rather than AWX's own database.
 If some of these methods are enabled, AWX will try authenticating using the enabled methods *before AWX's own authentication method*.
-The order of precedence is:
-* SAML

 ## Notes:
   * Enterprise users can only be created via the first successful login attempt from remote authentication backend.